Reaper (TV series): Benjamin "Ben" Gonzalez

 Ben appears far less competent when he agrees to a green card marriage with his British co-worker Sara.
 He had just given up on his search for the perfect girl, who happens to be independently wealthy, enjoys mixed martial arts, and reads Sue Grafton novels.
-Once married, Ben immediately meets Cassidy while chasing a soul, and she fits every criteria for his perfect girl.
+Once married, Ben immediately meets Cassidy while chasing a soul, and she fits every criterion for his perfect girl.
 Sara, far crueler and more shrewd than she initially lets on, forbids Ben to see Cassidy, though she has no qualms about her own extramarital affairs that she keeps secret from Ben.
 Ben is eventually able to negotiate a compromise with Sara after discovering she is pregnant with her married boyfriend Esteban's child.

 When Ben's sham marriage is discovered by an INS agent, he is told he is going to jail.
 He gets money together to pay a fine in lieu of jail time, but Sara tricks him into giving her the money so that she can go on the lam.
-At the end of the episode "The Leak", Cassidy drives Ben to jail, telling Sock "When this is all over, my boyfriend will no longer be married".
+At the end of the episode "The Leak", Cassidy drives Ben to jail, telling Sock " When this is all over, my boyfriend will no longer be married".
 Early in the next episode, "Cancun," Ben arrives at the Work Bench disappointed that his friends forgot to pick him up after serving his eight-day sentence.
 It is revealed later that Cassidy broke up with him during the jail sentence.

 Ben is one of five people who have captured a soul for Sam (the others are Morgan, Mr. Sprong, Sock and Andi) - he captured the tentacle soul in episode 24 ("Underbelly") with Sam's grenade vessel.

 In season two, he begins dating Nina, a demon.
 In "The Home Stretch", he breaks up with her at the insistence of his domineering grandmother, but gets back together with her in "No Reaper Left Behind."
-He has shown that he has grown out of his nature by going against his psychic grandmother in order to remain together with Nina (which means he has gone against his family, since his grandmother is in control of the entire family).
+He has shown that he has grown out of his nature by going against his psychic grandmother in order to remain together with Nina (which means he has gone against his family since his grandmother is in control of the entire family).
 It was later revealed he only followed his grandmother's orders for the purpose of being left in her will.
 During the mating season for the demons, Ben fought off a male demon determined to mate with Nina; he did not want any demon to touch Nina.